adamhoof/CDN77-NGINX/README.md

      - Let's look at some existing filters to see how things work.
        - Found this [ngx_http_userid_filter_module](https://github.com/nginx/nginx/blob/020b1db7eb187d4a9a5f1d6154c664a463473b36/src/http/modules/ngx_http_userid_filter_module.c).
 Looks like a whole module?
          - This is familiar, a mapping of conf directives <-> in-code action [ngx_http_userid_commands](https://github.com/nginx/nginx/blob/020b1db7eb187d4a9a5f1d6154c664a463473b36/src/http/modules/ngx_http_userid_filter_module.c#L120).
 We don't need this, not introducing any new directives.
-         - HTTP module context [ngx_http_userid_filter_module_ctx](https://github.com/nginx/nginx/blob/020b1db7eb187d4a9a5f1d6154c664a463473b36/src/http/modules/ngx_http_userid_filter_module.c#L189). **This defines how the module interacts with HTTP configuration scopes (so what to do when ie. server{}, location{} is created).
-As well as what to do in pre/post configuration (that means either pre/post directives have been processed).**
+         - HTTP module context [ngx_http_userid_filter_module_ctx](https://github.com/nginx/nginx/blob/020b1db7eb187d4a9a5f1d6154c664a463473b36/src/http/modules/ngx_http_userid_filter_module.c#L189). from future --> This defines how the module interacts with HTTP configuration scopes (so what to do when ie. server{}, location{} is created).
+It also defines what to do in pre/post configuration (that means either pre/post directives have been processed). <-- from future
-         - Top level nginx module definition, more general [ngx_module_t](https://github.com/nginx/nginx/blob/020b1db7eb187d4a9a5f1d6154c664a463473b36/src/http/modules/ngx_http_userid_filter_module.c#L204). **This defines version, context (the one above), commands, module type and what to do in the initialization/exit server-wide events.**
+         - Top level nginx module definition, more general [ngx_module_t](https://github.com/nginx/nginx/blob/020b1db7eb187d4a9a5f1d6154c664a463473b36/src/http/modules/ngx_http_userid_filter_module.c#L204). from future --> This defines version, context (the one above), commands, module type and what to do in the initialization/exit server-wide events. <-- from future
          - This is the coordinator of the filter process [ngx_http_userid_filter](https://github.com/nginx/nginx/blob/020b1db7eb187d4a9a5f1d6154c664a463473b36/src/http/modules/ngx_http_userid_filter_module.c#L227).
          - Some specific functions to the userid that the coordinator uses (get_uid, set_uid, create_uid)... this will be the appending logic in our case.
          - Now we are talking, this is DEFINITELY important, it manipulates the header filter chain! [ngx_http_userid_init](https://github.com/nginx/nginx/blob/020b1db7eb187d4a9a5f1d6154c664a463473b36/src/http/modules/ngx_http_userid_filter_module.c#L777).